Skip to content

 Sub-domain Evaluation Content

-S9 Motion Interaction Dynamic states or moments of motion
+S9 Motion Interaction Dynamic states or moments in motion

 S10 Causal Interaction Causal physical relationships